Michael Berkeley: Membership of the House of Lords

 In February 2013, it was announced that he would be made a life peer and enter the House of Lords as a crossbencher and on 26 March 2013 he was created Baron Berkeley of Knighton, of Knighton in the County of Powys.

-In 2018 Michael Berkeley successfully instigated and steered through the House of Lords an Amendment to the Children Act 1989.
+In 2018, Michael Berkeley successfully instigated and steered through the House of Lords an Amendment to the Children Act 1989.
 This corrected an oversight in the law that meant that, while the Family Court could issue a Care Order for a child at risk of forced marriage or from a habitually drunk and violent father, it could not issue an Order for a child at risk of Female Genital Mutilation.
 The bill received unanimous backing in the House of Lords but, on reaching the House of Commons, where it was sponsored by Zac Goldsmith, it was twice objected to by Christopher Chope.
 This led to national outrage, and several cabinet ministers condemned Chope's actions.
 Subsequently, first the Home Secretary and then the Prime Minister told parliament that they would find Government time for the Bill, which finally received Royal Assent on 15 March 2019.

-Compositions

-Berkeley's compositions include an oboe concerto (1977), an oratorio Or Shall We Die? (libretto by Ian McEwan) (1982), Gethsemani Fragment (1990), Twenty-One (1991), an opera Baa Baa Black Sheep (libretto by David Malouf based on the childhood of Rudyard Kipling) (1993).
-Orchestral works include Secret Garden (1997) and The Garden of Earthly Delights (1998) plus concerti for clarinet, oboe, and 'cello.
-In 2000, Berkeley wrote his second opera, Jane Eyre (libretto also by David Malouf), which was premiered at the Cheltenham Music Festival by Music Theatre Wales and subsequently toured around the UK.
-The original drafts for Jane Eyre, representing one year's worth of work and the only copy of them, had been stolen from outside his London home in May 1999.
-The manuscripts were never recovered, and Berkeley re-composed the opera completely in one year's time, for performance at Cheltenham.

-In October 2009, his chamber opera For You, again with Ian McEwan as librettist, was premiered by Music Theatre Wales.
-A projected opera of McEwan's novel Atonement with libretto by Craig Raine for Dortmund Opera has been shelved.

-Berkeley has written a considerable amount of chamber and choral music, including the specially commissioned Listen, listen O my child for the enthronement of Justin Welby as Archbishop of Canterbury in 2013. and the Magna Carta Te Deum, for the 800th anniversary of Magna Carta in 2015.

-The score for act 1 of his opera Jane Eyre was stolen, so Berkeley rewrote it but in a more concentrated form, with only five voices and 13 instruments.
+Berkeley has consistently spoken in support of music and music education.